How Do We Pick the Safest Cities? Our Rankings Explained

 • New York

-These states also highlight how the recent transition from the FBI Summary Reporting System (SRS) and National Incident-Based Reporting System (NIBRS) left gaps in our nation's crime data for 2021.
+These states also highlight how the FBI Summary Reporting System (SRS) and National Incident-Based Reporting System (NIBRS) still has gaps in our nation's crime data for 2022.
 Aside from state-level requirements, there's no national directive for law enforcement agencies to report crime data to the FBI via the NIBRS.

 Calculating crime rates